 German universities attract a large number of Indian students.
 According to the latest enrollment data, India is the third most popular country of origin for international students in Germany.
 As of 2017/18 Winter Semester, 17,570 Indian students were attending university in Germany, 48% more than three years ago.

 A common problem that all these students have surely faced during the application process is the German student visa.
-The majority of students lack proper information and often miss out important details due to limited guidance.
+The majority of Indian students lack proper information and often miss out on important details due to limited guidance.

 To solve this problem, we’ve made a step-by-step guide to help Indian students apply for a German student visa.